 Nude Running: All The Answers You’re Looking For

-And it’s more common than you may think.
-Running In The USA has listed a number of naked 5K’s, trail runs and novelty runs just this year.
-With a number of sanctioned races, plenty of willing participants, it’s safe to say that there’s a subculture that we may need to take some time to understand.
+Nude running is more common than you may think.
+Running In The USA has listed several naked 5K’s, trail runs, and novelty runs every year.
+With several sanctioned races, plenty of willing participants, it’s safe to say that there’s a subculture that we may need to take some time to understand.

 Why Run Naked?

-Some of the runners report a desire to add excitement to their run, some thought it would be liberating, and one gentleman referenced a drunken dare that caused him to register for the race.
+Some runners reported a desire to add excitement to their run, some thought it would be liberating, and one gentleman referenced a drunken dare that caused him to register for the race.

-Outside my running community, I connected with Christopher, a consultant, and long-time nude runner.
+Outside my running community, I connected with Christopher, a consultant and long-time nude runner.
 He tells me that he began to enjoy the experience after running in 10 of Harvard’s Primal Screams.
-A longstanding campus tradition that brings students out in December and May to blow off steam after a long semester.
+In addition, a longstanding campus tradition brings students out in December and May to blow off steam after a long semester.

 “I found it to be quite exhilarating, especially during winter.
 I think it’s why running in the nude is more of an adrenaline rush, as the subsequent “crash” afterward seemed to help stressed-out students relax and sleep better”.

 Most of these events are touted as clothing-optional with no hard, fast rules.
 Many women report wearing a sports bra, but, according to my sources, plenty of women leave the bra at home.
 One participant replied, “I think that is a personal decision made based on breast size, running pace, and general comfort when I inquired about this.
 As a small-breasted woman, I have no issues.
 My friend, however, needs support, so she wears a bra.”

 I wondered if people wear shoes, I was told that most people wear shoes, but some run barefoot.